-20 April 2011: The UNFCCC Secretariat has published the report (FCCC/ARR/2010/ISL) of the individual review of the annual submission of Iceland.
+19 December 2011: The UNFCCC Secretariat has published the report (FCCC/ARR/2011/ISL) of the individual review of the annual submission of Iceland submitted in 2011, according to which, in 2009, carbon dioxide accounted for 76.5% of total GHG emissions in Iceland.